 Photographic negatives depicting local places and events taken by photographer Lincoln Wade Barnes and his staff, chiefly at Amherst College, circa 1927-1965.

 Louis P. Dolbeare (AC 1940) Papers

 1940 graduate of Amherst College; urban planner.
 Collection contains correspondence with friends and family, photographs and newspaper clippings relating to Amherst College alumni reunions and theater productions.

-The papers of Lucy Wilson Benson, who served as president of the National League of Women Voters (1968-1974), secretary of human services for Massachusetts (1975-1977), and U.S. undersecretary of state for security assistance, science and technology (1977-1980) and her husband Bruce Buzzell Benson (AC 1943), professor of physics at Amherst College from 1947 to 1990.
-The papers also include material from other family members.
+The papers of Lucy Wilson Benson, who served as president of the National League of Women Voters (1968-1974), secretary of human services for Massachusetts (1975-1977), and U.S. undersecretary of state for security assistance, science and technology (1977-1980).
+The papers also include material from and about other family members.
 This is an unprocessed collection.

 Chiefly correspondence and photographs, 1855-1869 documenting Howell's early life, student days at Amherst College, and military service in 31st Regiment of Massachusetts Volunteers during the Civil War.
 Correspondence includes letters to and from Luther Clark Howell, his family members and friends.
 Civil War letters describe battles, forts, and travel during the Civil War.
 Photographs include portraits of Civil War officers and Amherst College classmates.

 Books, magazines, manuscripts, speeches, news clippings and photographs that document Manuel Cuéllar Vizcaíno's career as a Cuban writer and teacher, chiefly from the 1940s through the 1950s.
 All of the materials are in Spanish.